tetherless-world/whyis/docs/docker.md

 #### Prerequisites
 * Docker
+* Create and share `/data` (see Common Concerns)

 #### Instructions
 Each run of the container should be considered a fresh slate for your Whyis application to be run on.
 In other words, *most* changes done to the container will be erased after each run.

-To start the monolithic image from Dockerhub, run:
+To start the monolithic image from Dockerhub in detached mode, run:

-    docker run -p 80:80 -it tetherlessworld/whyis
+    docker run -p 80:80 -p 5000:5000 -d -it tetherlessworld/whyis

 This will automatically download the `latest` version of the `whyis` image from the [Docker Hub](https://hub.docker.com/r/tetherlessworld/whyis/).
+It will also print out your container ID and map ports 80 and 5000 to the host machine.

 Once the docker image is running, you will need to open a new terminal and open a shell into the docker container.